xtendui/xtendui/src/gatsby/markdown/themes/by-type/animation/index.md

 category: "By Type"
 parent: "Animation"
 title: "Animation"
-description: "Animation components and utilities with css transitions/animations or javascript animations."
+description: "Animation components and utilities with css or javascript transitions/animations."
 ---